shaharsh624/WattWatch/README.md

 WattWatch is easy to use.
 Simply follow these steps:

-1. **Install the App**: Download WattWatch from the App Store or Google Play Store.
+1. **Install the App**: Download WattWatch from this GitHub Repository.

-2. **Create an Account**: Sign up for an account using your email or social media login.
+2. **Create an Account**: Sign up for an account using your email or mobile number.

 3. **Set Your Goals**: Set monthly consumption goals for electricity and water.